 Where a debtor has issued an IDERA, substantially in the form annexed to the Protocol, it may be submitted by email copy to the CAACI, with an original to follow for recordation.

-Recently, secured creditors have been assisted with deregistration and export from the Cayman Islands of three aircraft, pursuant to IDERAs granted in respect of them.
-As far as is known, this is the only example of IDERA deregistration/export post-implementation of the Cape Town Convention in the Cayman Islands.
+Secured creditors have recently been assisted with the deregistration and export from the Cayman Islands of three aircraft, pursuant to IDERAs granted in respect of them.
+This appears to be the only example of IDERA deregistration/export post-implementation of the Cape Town Convention in the Cayman Islands.

 The priority and effectiveness of a right or interest created by any document that is capable of registration within the meaning of and to the extent provided by the Cape Town Convention will, if Cayman Islands law applies, be determined in accordance with the Cape Town Convention.